Friday, November 16, 2012

-The Rob|Arch 2012 Rotterdam, takes place at Hyperbody’s robotics lab at the RDM Innovation dock in Rotterdam.
-The workshop is co-taught by Jelle Feringa [1] and Wes Mcgee [2] and will run simultaneously with other Rob|Arch workshops that take place from the 14th to 16th of December.
-This effort is part of the International Conference on Architectural Robotics, an initiative of the Association for Robots in Architecture.
+The ROB|ARCH 2012 Rotterdam takes place at Hyperbody’s robotics lab at the RDM Innovation dock in Rotterdam.
+Jelle Feringa [1] and Wes Mcgee [2] co-taught the workshop, which will run simultaneously with other ROB|ARCH workshops from December 14th to 16th.
+This effort is part

 The workshop